Finder makes money from featured partners, but editorial opinions are our own.

 • Spinal deformities.
 Spinal fusion is often used to treat spinal deformities such as scoliosis.

-Spinal fusions are controversial.
-Critics say there's little high-quality evidence that supports the use of the procedure for more back issues.
+We're not doctors, but you should know that spinal fusions are controversial.
+Critics say there's little high-quality evidence supporting the procedure for most back issues.
 Critics claim the treatment is expensive, often ineffective and that most back problems can be treated with less costly procedures.
 There is a lot of disagreement on this point, and the Medicare benefit for spinal fusions was almost amended in 2019 as a result.
 Be sure to do your own research before you make any major decisions.

 In the public system, Medicare will cover the cost of medically necessary spinal surgery.
 You can find spinal surgery items within sub-group 17 (spinal surgery) of group T8 (surgical operations) on the Medical Benefits Schedule (MBS).
 Item numbers 51011 to 51171 cover various spinal surgery operations, including spinal fusions.
 Costs vary depending on the surgery and surgeon but for a rough guide, item number 51013 has a fee of $2,430.55.

-In a private hospital, Medicare will cover 75% of the MBS fee, with you and your private health care provider paying the rest.
+In a private hospital, Medicare will also cover 75% of the MBS fee, with you and your private health care provider paying the rest.
 Fees in the private sector tend to be significantly higher than the public system, however.
-See the section on the cost of spinal fusion treatment for details.

 You should be able to find cover for spinal fusion with all silver tier hospital policies under back, neck and spine.
 Silver-tier policies cost from around $22 a week.
 Most policies come with a 2-month waiting period, or 12-months if you have relevant pre-existing conditions.